Must Have Supplies for a Puppy

 If you let your dog sleep in the crate, he will become potty trained in no time with just a little additional training.
 This is because dogs have a natural instinct not to go to the toilet in their beds, and they will try and hold it until they get let out of the crate.
 You need to introduce the crate slowly, and for short periods of time initially - and it can never be used as punishment for the dog.
 Done correctly, crate training can be a very positive experience for both the puppy and his humans.

-7. - A puppy playpen is great for mischievous puppies.
+A is great for mischievous puppies.
 It allows you to seal off parts of a room, whilst allowing the puppy space and freedom to play.
 As our puppy grew bigger he tried to jump the fence, and we were worried he might topple the whole playpen over.
-So eventually we gave in and bought a crate for him to sleep in at night and when we went out.
-Puppy Playpen
+So eventually we gave in and bought a crate for him to sleep in at night and when we went out. puppy playpen

-13. Cleaning Spray such as Urine Off - contains cleaning agents which eliminates all traces of urine smell on floors and carpets.
+Cleaning spray such as Urine Off contains cleaning agents which eliminates all traces of urine smell on floors and carpets.
 Dog's noses are so sensitive that they can smell urine even if its been cleaned with regular soapy products - and if they can smell urine in a spot, they are sure to use that place as toilet again, and again!

 I hope you've found this article about puppy supplies useful - if you have any additional tips or ideas for new puppy owners, please leave a comment below.